sandaya2000/swapper/README.md

 # Cucumber-Swapper (without a temporary variable)

-  It great that Intellij Idea suggests the methods to be implemented when you write the feature files.
+  It's great that Intellij Idea suggests the methods to be implemented when you write the feature files.

-## swapIntegersWithNoTemporaryVariable.feature
+### swapIntegersWithNoTemporaryVariable.feature
 The code started out with a swapper for integers

-## swapObjectsWithNoTemporaryVariable.feature
+### swapObjectsWithNoTemporaryVariable.feature
 To swap doubles, a more generalized swapper for objects was written

-## swapArraysWithNoTemporaryVariable.feature
+### swapArraysWithNoTemporaryVariable.feature
 The generalized code was used to swap an array of integers with an arrays of strings

 ### Test Run Console Log